WeissJP/BWDG-IT_Help-Overhaul/README.md

 # BWDG-IT_Help-Overhaul
 This project was a complete overhaul of the existing IT Help menu that is pushed to all company PCs.
-It was hand written by myself in HTML5/CSS3 from the ground up.
+It was handwritten by myself in HTML5/CSS3 from the ground up.
 Since this project contains internal company information, all I can provide are screenshots and a description.
 The previous version of these IT help files was in dire need of an update, so I volunteered to do it.
 I soon discovered it was still in HTML4, with little to no CSS (all of it inline), and convoluted user instructions.
 The folder structure was also a mess, with duplicate files, outdated documents, and additional HTML files that were not linked in the main help file.
 I then decided to perform a complete overhaul.

 ## Main Page